Real news. Real stories. Real voices.

 Warning: This story discusses suicide at length.
 If you or someone you know is need of help, contact the National Suicide and Crisis Lifeline by calling or texting 988.

-It’s why for years, State of Nevada has done shows in September, Suicide Prevention Month, and throughout the year.
+It’s why for years, KNPR's State of Nevada has done shows in September, Suicide Prevention Month, and throughout the year.

-“As we came out of covid, we saw rates increase in all regions, but for rural communities, the access to those resources that might have grown during covid probably weren’t as readily available.”
+“As we came out of COVID, we saw rates increase in all regions, but for rural communities, the access to those resources that might have grown during COVID probably weren’t as readily available.”

-In addition, “another piece of rural risk is access to lethal means.
+She added, “another piece of rural risk is access to lethal means.
 We can’t ignore that factor.
 One proven prevention strategies is lethal means safety.”

-She also believes the national crisis response system, where people can call 988 and have access to crisis and suicide prevention help, has been a big factor in the reduction of suicide in urban areas.
+She also believes the national crisis response system, where people can call or text 988 and have access to crisis and suicide prevention help, has been a big factor in the reduction of suicide in urban areas.

 Megan Freeman, senior mental health consultant for the organization, said it began offering therapy to children and their parents in 2019.
 It now has five licensed therapists, two social work interns and 13 UNLV students in behavioral health working with children and families.